jackw01/liora/README.md

 Liora is built for ease of self-hosting for individual servers and not as a centrally hosted bot.

+**Documentation for all built-in commands is located in COMMANDS.md and automatically generated.**

 ### Standalone Usage
 Thanks to the simplicity of Node.js and npm, Liora is very easy to install and run for self-hosting.